21 Personal Training Marketing Ideas that will get You More Clients

 Consider yourself lucky because today we are going to provide you with a laundry list of the best sources of personal training marketing ideas that you can use to grow your business today.

-One of the most highly impactful ways to showcase you are an expert and an authority in the fitness industry is through other well-established media outlets.
-But how do you break into these industry blog sites, trade journals or magazines?
+One of the most highly impactful ways to showcase that you are an expert and an authority in the fitness industry is through other well-established media outlets.
+But how do you break into these industry blog sites, trade journals, or magazines?

 There is a process to this mayhem:

-First, you have to invest some time in creating impactful content on your own website (you do have a website right?).
+First, you must invest some time in creating impactful content on your own website (you do have a website right?).
 Before you can start reaching out to others and offer them insights on their publications you’ll have to prove you know what you are talking about on yours.

 So how do you find these sites?